Does the Bible teach there is a Second Chance to be saved by Jesus?

 You will not leave my soul in Sheol, Nor will You allow Your Holy One to see corruption.

-11 You will show me the path of life; In Your presence is fullness of joy; At Your right hand are pleasures forevermore.
+“My heart is glad, my glory rejoices, my flesh rests in hope.
+For You will not leave my soul in Sheol, nor let Your Holy One see corruption.
+You show me the path of life.
+In Your presence is fullness of joy; at Your right hand, pleasures forevermore.”
 (Ps.
 16:9-11 NKJ)

 [#E]